-More than ever, Save the Children Canada's strategic partnerships were crucial in helping build and foster our innovative programs centred around children's rights.

-We are proud and grateful for the support of our longstanding corporate partners, who stepped up to respond to the effects of the pandemic.

-These organizations helped distribute personal protective equipment (PPE) and other support to Indigenous communities across Canada.
+During the pandemic, Save the Children Canada's strategic partnerships were crucial in helping build and foster innovative programs centred around children's rights.
+We are proud and grateful for the support of our longstanding corporate partners, who stepped up to respond to the detrimental effects of COVID-19.
+These organizations provided Personal Protective Equipment (PPE) and other support to Indigenous communities across Canada.

-GLAXOSMITHKLINE
+GSK

-International pharmaceutical giant GSK has supported NRP's initiatives since 2016.
-Last year, the company donated 10,000 disposable masks to communities in Manitoba through the First Nations Health and Social Secretariat of Manitoba.
-GSK staff and their families also assembled 2,000 pandemic kits, which included items to keep children healthy, safe and engaged during the pandemic
+International pharmaceutical leader GSK has supported national reconciliation programming since 2016.
+In response to the pandemic, the company donated 10,000 disposable masks that were delivered to communities in Manitoba through the province's First Nations Health and Social Secretariat.
+GSK staff and their families also assembled 2,000 pandemic kits, which included items to keep children healthy, safe and engaged during the pandemic.